-At Free by the Sea, we offer a comprehensive rehab center for alcohol abuse.
+At Free by the Sea, we offer comprehensive treatment programs for alcohol dependence and addiction.
 There are many different ways to treat alcoholism with the use of detox, psychotherapy, and outpatient treatment.
 We offer up to 77 treatment beds and a professional well-trained staff that’ll be by your side every step of the way.

 Let’s take a look at some of the common ways alcoholism is treated at Free by the Sea.
 While some of these may work better than others, it’s important to get help regardless of preference.
-Some common forms of alcohol abuse treatment include:
+Some alcohol rehab programs may include the following:

 These treatment options are typically accompanied by therapeutic approaches.
 Common types of psychotherapy include cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT).
 Therapy can come in various forms and take place in many different settings.
 Individual therapy, group therapy, family therapy, and other methods are available for those in need of support and guidance.

 Battling alcoholism is not easy but doing nothing can be extremely dangerous.
 At Free by the Sea, our treatment facility offers a wide variety of great treatment methods for you.
 Not only do we help to better your physical health through alcohol addiction treatment, but we also focus on improving your mental health.
 We understand the negative impact addiction has on one’s emotional, physical, and mental health.
 So, allow us to walk with you during your recovery process.